 Cycling Game: Exploring the Acceptability and Use of Gamified Rehabilitation Exercise for Older Adults in Long-Term Care

-Residents and their family members will be invited to join gamified rehabilitation exercises lasting 5–10 minutes, twice a week in three weeks, instead of their incumbent rehabilitation exercise without gamification.
-We will explore how older adults experience gamified rehabilitation exercises.
+Intervention: Residents and their family members will participate in gamified rehabilitation exercises (5–10 minutes, twice a week for three weeks) instead of their usual non-gamified routines.
+The study will assess their experiences.

 Research Design